Pirate perch

 The pirate perch (Aphredoderus sayanus) is a freshwater fish that commonly inhabits coastal waters along the east coast of the United States and the backwater areas of the Mississippi Valley.
 This species is often found towards the bottom of clear, warm water habitats with low currents.
 These fish are normally solitary, carnivorous, and nocturnal.
 The pirate perch is known to consume live mosquito larva, amphipods, glass shrimp, meal worms, small fish, dragonfly and stonefly larvae, and earthworms.

-The pirate perch is related to the trout-perches, but only loosely; it is the only species in its family, Aphredoderidae.
+The pirate perch is related to the trout-perches in the family Percopsidae, but only loosely; as it is in the family Aphredoderidae.
 The genus name, Aphredoderus, literally translates to "excrement throat" in Greek, referencing the unusual location of its anus in the throat region.
 The specific name sayanus is a tribute to naturalist Thomas Say.
 Charles C. Abbott gave the fish its common name after observing it eating only other fishes.

 Description

 This small fish is up to 14 cm in total length.
 It is dark brown, sometimes with a darker band near the base of the tail.
 In young individuals the anus is located between the pelvic fins, but migrates forward as the fish grows, before it settles on the throat region.

 Pirate perch may be the only known animal to exhibit a chemical camouflage, or crypsis that is generalized and effective among a wide number of potential prey species.